 elementary theory of the multiplier

-The multiplier effect cab be as a result )f changes in consumption expenditure, which is known as consumption multiplier, or investment changes, which is known as investment multiplier
+The multiplier effect can be a result )f changes in consumption expenditure, which is known as consumption multiplier, or investment changes, which is known as investment multiplier

 The multiplier is a system used in all types of spending in a country by individuals, firms and the government.